paddyflan/paddyflanagancodingchall/README.md

 To run the API, execute the following command in terminal python3 main.py

-To then generate the test cases execute the following command in a separate terminal window__ python3 test.py__
+To then generate the test cases execute the following command in a separate terminal window. python3 test.py
-Three sensors will be registered to the database__ Next press enter in the terminal window__
+Three sensors will be registered to the database
+Next press enter in the terminal window
-New metrics will then be added to the database__
+New metrics will then be added to the database
-Next press enter again in the database__
+Next press enter again in the database
-This will query the database for the following cases__ data = {'sensors':'0,2,1', 'metrics':'humidity,wind_speed', 'startdate':2, 'enddate':3}__
+This will query the database for the following cases
+data = {'sensors':'0,2,1', 'metrics':'humidity,wind_speed', 'startdate':2, 'enddate':3}
-and data2 = {'sensors':'0,2', 'metrics':'wind_speed', 'startdate':1, 'enddate':3}__
+and data2 = {'sensors':'0,2', 'metrics':'wind_speed', 'startdate':1, 'enddate':3}

 A response will be returned in the form of a dictionary representing the sensors queried and the corresponding averages of the metrics queried